1. School Hours:

 17. Tuck Shop

-The tuck shops are an important service.
+The tuck shop is an important service.
 Parents are asked to volunteer to assist us to keep the hatches open.

 18. Uniform shop